 DHA or docosahexaen or docosahexaenoic acid aids the body in developing the fetus' brain and eyes.
 The mother's body produces this, but it needs to be helped through food (fish) and supplements.
 The body may not manufacture enough of this substance to make a difference, this is why it is vital to eat foods with it or take the supplements.

 ALA or alpha-linolenic acid is not produced by the body but is needed.
 The best way to get this nutrient is through food like fish, nuts, and soybeans.
 However, it is not always possible to eat fish, and food allergies and intolerances to nuts and soybeans prevent some from being able to gain this nutrient through diet.
 Thankfully, this nutrient is available through supplements.

 If you look at the recommended diet for pregnant women, you will find strong recommendations to avoid eating fish and nuts.

 The reason being that the fish may be contaminated with mercury, which will cause mercury poisoning and could result in brain damage in the fetus.
 Nuts are dangerous because of the potential for nut allergies.
 Same reasoning with soybeans, there is potential for a soy allergy.
 What this means is, these foods are not consumed as much as needed, depriving a pregnant woman enough of the omega 3 fatty acids in her diet.

 Thankfully, for all the nutrients that come from "forbidden" foods there are supplements available.
 Omega 3 fatty acids are so necessary to the developing baby, it is important to take a supplement for them if the food cannot be consumed.
 Krill oil offers a great, safe, and effective way for a pregnant mom to get all the omega 3 fatty acids she needs to help her developing baby.
-If she takes krill oil to supplement the recommended diet for pregnant women, she will be able to give her baby the essential fatty acids they need to develop their eyes and their brains.
+If she takes krill oil to supplement (like this one) along with the recommended diet for pregnant women, she will be able to give her baby the essential fatty acids they need to develop their eyes and their brains.